wesleyalcoforado/cors-container/README.md

 # cors-container

-A CORS proxy container (Docker) for when you need to `Access-Control-Allow-Origin: *`!
+A CORS proxy in a container (Docker) for when you need to `Access-Control-Allow-Origin: *`!

 #### About